 Released in May 2019, this Total War game attempts to marry the hardcore, historically based sensibilities of the classic titles with some of the better innovations to come out of the Total Warhammer fantasy line.
-Creative Assembly have been threatening to do a Three Kingdoms-era China game even before Rome II, so it’s nice to see them finally realize this goal.
+Creative Assembly has threatened to do a Three Kingdoms-era game even before Rome II, so it’s nice to see them finally realize this goal.

-It’s been largely a success – Three Kingdoms has made the campaign layer better than it’s every been, with some very meaningful character interactions and dynamics between the various factions.
-Real-time tactical combat sits somewhere between the Warhammer and other historical titles, and while there are certain aspects that will come down to personal taste its still a very robust and very decent tactical battle engine that really helps give weight to the political machinations of the turn-based layer.
+As our Total War: Three Kingdoms review can attest, it’s been a resounding success.
+Three Kingdoms has made the campaign layer better than ever, with some meaningful character interactions and dynamics between the various factions.
+Real-time tactical combat sits somewhere between the fantasy and historical offerings from the Total War series.
+While certain aspects will come down to personal taste it’s still a very robust and very decent tactical battle engine that really helps give weight to the political machinations of the turn-based layer.

 Field of Glory: Empires

-Released in July 2019, Field of Glory: Empires is a new historical grand-strategy game from Slitherine.
-It attempts to occupy the space between Rome 2 and Imperator and brings with it some smart ideas and decent design choices.
-It’s a *tad* old-school, but then the developers have a history of creating hardcore, old-fashioned war games so some of that was going to bleed through.
-It definitely has the military-focus of older Total War and Paradox titles, but as some really interesting mechanics in terms of empire & population management.
-It’s also not gone for the same ‘breadth’ that Imperator has, instead going for some very focused abstractions that remind us of the original Rome: Total War.
+Released in July 2019, Field of Glory: Empires is Slitherine’s historical grand strategy game.
+It attempts to occupy the space between Rome 2 and Imperator: Rome and brings with it some smart ideas and decent design choices.
+It’s a tad old-school, but then the developers have a history of creating hardcore, old-fashioned wargames, so some of that will bleed through.
+It definitely has the military focus of older Total War and Paradox titles, but also some really interesting mechanics in terms of empire & population management.
+It’s also not going for the same ‘breadth’ that Imperator has, instead going for some very focused abstractions that remind us of the original Rome: Total War.

-In all honesty, given how Imperator turned out, this is probably a good thing – “less is more” still holds true today.
-Empires’ other ace-in-the-hole is the ability to sync up with another Slitherine title, Field of Glory II, and export the battle data from Empires so you can play out the fight in-full like you can in a Total War game.
-It’s an extra step, but the process is as smooth as it cane be and FOG2 is a really good tactical turn-based wargame, to be fair.
-Now that it’s out in the wold it’ll be interesting to see where Slitherine take it – they’re not known for Paradox-levels of support but they’re certainly more attentive than most.
+Empires’ other ace-in-the-hole is the ability to sync up with another Slitherine title, Field of Glory II, and export the battle data from Empires to play out the fight in full like you can in a Total War game.
+It’s an extra step, but the process is as smooth as possible, and FOG2 is a really good tactical turn-based strategy game, to be fair.
+Now that it’s out in the world, we’re excited to see where Slitherine take it; they’re not known for Paradox-levels of support, but the developer is certainly more attentive than most, so you never know.